You are currently viewing How to become a digital nomad to travel full-time

 The keyword is obviously the nomad portion: For us travelers, it means being able to live anywhere in the world.
 That’s what’s most interesting.

-The digital portion is that you have to find a way to generate income via the Internet, which is even easier than before thanks to the rise of remote work with the pandemic.
+The digital portion is that you have to find a way to generate income via the Internet, which is even easier than before thanks to the rise of remote work.

-I’ve been working remotely on Flytrippers for almost 4 years now and it’s allowed me to visit over 50 countries.
-I rarely write here, but you use my lines of code every time you visit the site or check out the dates of a flight deal we spotted.
+I’ve been working remotely on Flytrippers for over 9 years now and it’s allowed me to visit over 100 countries.
+I rarely write here, but you use my lines of code every time you visit the site.

 Sure, starting your own income-generating website may not be for everyone, but there are plenty of easier ways to become a digital nomad that are within the reach of literally anyone.